Disclosure: We may earn commissions if you purchase products after clicking on a link from our site.

 California Corbina Tackle

-You can use a 7-foot light to the medium rod with a high/low leader and size 6 to 4 hooks.
+You can use a 7-foot light to medium rod with a high/low leader and size 6 to 4 hooks.
 A monofilament or fluorocarbon leader can work and use a 4-6 pound test.
 You can use hooks from 6 to 4/0 depending on your rig.
 If you have a light line, you can go with a smaller hook.

 Best Baits For California Corbina